The Ward & Robe families of Great Linford

-A particularly imposing memorial (at least in terms of its bulk) is located in the churchyard of St. Andrews Church, Great Linford, and provides a wealth of information and clues into the Ward family, though rather oddly makes no reference to any dates of birth or death.
+A particularly imposing memorial (at least in terms of its bulk) is located in the churchyard of St. Andrews Church, Great Linford, and provides a wealth of information and clues into the intertwined Robe and Ward families, though rather oddly makes no reference to any dates of birth or death.
 Also disclosed are several marriages that confirm ties to Norfolk and Devon, as well as a number of fascinating military connections.

 The memorial reads as follows.